hyalen-caldeira/inauth/README.md

-# Avenue Code Java Assessment #
+# Java Spring Rest API #

 Objective
 =========
 A fictional client has an existing Micro Service to fetch order and product information.
-Your job is to add a new `Search REST API` to display a list of potential matches.
-This exercise is expected to take around 3 to 4 hours of coding, but you are free to use as much time as you need.
+This simple code contains a `Search REST API` to display a list of potential matches.

 Evaluation areas
 =========
-Your code will be evaluated in the following areas:
+The following areas were addressed:
 Configuration, Architecture, Logic, Exception Handling, Logs, Spring, Persistence, REST, Tests, Documentation, and JAVA.

 Requirements